-In discerning appropriate responses to bullying, Pope John XXIII Central Catholic/St. Boniface Elementary requires the principal and/or the principal's representative to be responsible for determining whether an alleged act constitutes bullying.
+In discerning appropriate responses to disrespectful behavior, Pope John XXIII Central Catholic/St. Boniface Elementary requires the principal and/or the principal's representative to be responsible for determining whether an alleged act constitutes disrespectful behavior.
 In so doing, the principal and/or the principal's representative shall conduct a prompt, thorough, and complete investigation of each alleged incident.
 The parents of the students involved shall receive a written notice from the school concerning the outcome of the investigation (in compliance with current privacy laws and regulations).
-The school must record all reports on instances of bullying for an annual review.
+The school must record all reports on instances of disrespectful behavior for an annual review.

+- Student concern report form completed

-- Preliminary interview(s) will be conducted to ascertain the specific nature of the bullying.
-These interviews should be with individuals initially (e.g. student being bullied, witnesses of bullying, student (s) engaging in bullying behavior)
+- Preliminary interview(s) will be conducted to ascertain the specific nature of the disrespectful behavior.
+These interviews should be with individuals initially (e.g. student being bullied, witnesses of disrespectful behavior, student (s) engaging in disrespectful behavior)

 - The initial interviews should focus on the safety of individuals and record of the separate interviews will be kept.

+- Parents of students involved will be contacted by phone and followed up with written notice

+- Disciplinary action plan

 - Regular monitoring and follow up with the students involved.
+Student(s) and parents will be notified of the dates of the follow up dates.

-- Further recurrence of bullying may result in:
+- Further recurrence of disrespectful behavior may result in:

 - o Admonishment

 - o Participation in a guided reflection process designed to teach alternative behavior

 - o Temporary removal from the classroom

 - Loss of privileges

-- o Classroom or administrative detention
+- Classroom or administrative detention

 - o In-school suspension during the school week for students

 - o Out-of-school suspension

-- Legal action
+- o Legal action

-- o Expulsion or termination
+- Expulsion or termination